-Gareth James is an expert on statistical methodology in the areas of functional data analysis and high dimensional statistics, with particular application to marketing problems.
-He has published extensively and is a co-author of one of the leading books on statistical learning methods.
+Gareth James is currently serving as the Interim Dean of the Marshall School of Business.
+He is an expert on statistical methodology in the areas of functional data analysis and high dimensional statistics, with particular application to marketing problems.
+Professor James has published extensively and is a co-author of one of the leading books on statistical learning methods.
 He teaches both MBA and PhD courses ranging from introductory statistics through to advanced modern non-linear regression techniques.
-Professor James has won several research and teaching awards, including two Deans awards for Research Excellence and two Golden Apple awards for his MBA courses.
-Dr. James has also served as the PI or Co-PI on several NSF research grants and as an Associate Editor for journals such as JASA, and Statistica Sinca.
+He has won several research and teaching awards, including two Deans awards for Research Excellence and three Golden Apple awards for his MBA courses.
+Dr. James has also served as the PI or Co-PI on several NSF research grants and as an Associate Editor for journals such as JASA, JRSSB and Operations Research.
 He is an elected Fellow of the American Statistical Association and a life member of the Institute of Mathematical Statistics.

 PhD, Princeton University; MS, BS, University of Science and Technology of China

 Jinchi Lv's research interests include high dimensional statistical inference, variable selection and machine learning, financial econometrics, and nonparametric and semiparametric methods.
 His papers have been published in the Annals of Statistics, Journal of the Royal Statistical Society Series B, Statistica Sinica, Journal of Econometrics, and Journal of Financial Econometrics.
 He serves as an associate editor of Statistica Sinica since 2008.
 He is the recipient of National Science Foundation CAREER Award, National Science Foundation Grant, 2008 Zumberge Individual Award from USC's James H. Zumberge Faculty Research and Innovation Fund, and 2009 Dean's Award for Research Excellence.